sunil8521/open-close/README.md

-# Open-Close: Blockchain-Based Issue Management Platform
+# Blockchain-Based Issue Management Platform

 A decentralized platform for posting and managing Github issues on the blockchain using React frontend and Stacks blockchain technology.